What is Yama?

 Where to encounter it

-Sadhguru's *Inner Engineering* treats yama and niyama as part of the operating curriculum rather than as a historical preamble — the book grounds the five restraints in the Śaiva yogic stream that runs in parallel to the textual Sūtra commentary tradition, and the Inner Engineering Online course carries the same instruction into the practice-side.
-Sadhguru's longer-form lectures, his talk on disability and spiritual practice and the talk on unlocking the mind's full potential make the yama commitments operative without naming the technical Sanskrit: the recurring move is to treat ethics not as imposed rule but as the conditions under which the inner experiment can be run honestly.
+Sadhguru's *Inner Engineering* treats yama and niyama as part of the operating curriculum rather than as historical preamble.
+The book grounds the five restraints in the Śaiva yogic stream that runs alongside the textual Sūtra commentary tradition.
+The Inner Engineering Online course carries the same instruction into practice.
+Sadhguru's longer-form lectures, his talk on disability and spiritual practice, and the talk on unlocking the mind's full potential make the yama commitments operative without always naming the Sanskrit.
+The recurring move is to treat ethics not as imposed rule but as the conditions under which the inner experiment can be run honestly.
 Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the parallel kriyā lineage and treats the eight-limb architecture — yama and niyama included — as the operating system on which the more esoteric techniques run.
-The ahiṃsā entry is the deepest single companion to this one: the first yama is the root of which the others are unfoldings, and it is also the yama the index treats most fully on its own.
+The ahiṃsā entry is the deepest single companion to this one: the first yama is the root from which the others unfold, and it is the yama the index treats most fully on its own.

 What yama isn't

-The yamas are not a list of behavioural rules to be ticked off in advance of practice and then forgotten.
-They are an ongoing discipline — the Sūtras treat them as commitments held under refinement across the practitioner's whole life — and they are not enforced from outside.
-Nor are they Western moralism imported into yoga; the yamas predate the Christian ethical vocabulary the modern reception is sometimes tempted to read into them, and they operate on a different premise.
-The Western moral tradition tends to ask what is the right thing to do; the yamas ask under what conditions is the inner work even possible.
+The yamas are not a checklist to tick off before practice begins.
+They are an ongoing discipline.
+The Sūtras treat them as commitments held under refinement across the practitioner's whole life, and they are not enforced from outside.
+Nor are they Western moralism imported into yoga.
+The yamas predate the Christian ethical vocabulary the modern reception sometimes reads into them, and they operate on a different premise.
+The Western moral tradition tends to ask what is the right thing to do.
+The yamas ask under what conditions is the inner work even possible.
 The two questions overlap but are not identical, and the yamas are answers to the second.
-They are also not the first lesson before the more interesting limbs begin: in the lineage's own account, yama deepens with the practice and is still being learned at every later stage.
-The one yama the modern Western yoga studio sometimes carries forward — ahiṃsā, in the form of vegetarianism — is the surface of a discipline that goes much deeper, and whose other four members are usually absent from the curriculum entirely.
+They are not a first lesson before the more interesting limbs begin either.
+In the lineage's own account, yama deepens with practice and is still being learned at every later stage.
+The one yama the modern Western yoga studio sometimes carries forward — ahiṃsā, often in the form of vegetarianism — is the surface of a discipline that runs much deeper, and whose other four members are usually absent from the curriculum entirely.